chromium/chromium/styleguide/objective-c/objective-c.md

 ## #import and #include in the `ios/` directory

 #import directive can be used to import C++ and Objective-C headers for all
 source code in the `ios/` directory.
-This differs from Google Objective-C Style Guide, which requires using #include directive for C++ headers.
+This differs from the Google Objective-C Style Guide, which requires using #include directive for C++ headers.